EVEInsight/Insight/README.md

 # Hosting Insight
 There are three ways to run and host Insight yourself if you do not wish to use the [public bot](#links).
 #### [Docker](https://hub.docker.com/r/nathanls/insight/)
+The recommended and easiest method to host Insight.
+Images are automatically built on new commits.
 1. Create and navigate to a directory where you wish to store Insight configuration, logs, and database.
 2. Pull and run the image.
 This command will pull the stable Docker Insight image and initialize the config files in your current directory.
     ```